Youranalyst-coder/HR-Analytics-Dashboard-Vishnu/README.md

 # HR-Analytics-Dashboard-Vishnu
 HR Analytics Dashboard built in Power BI to analyze employee attrition, demographics, and performance.

+Installation Instructions ⚙️📥
+Clone the repository

+Install Power BI Desktop from the official website: Power BI Desktop

+Open Power BI Desktop and navigate to "Open" > "File" and select the project file (.pbix) from the cloned repository.

+Explore the dashboard, interact with visualizations, and gain insights from the data. 📊🔍

 🚀 Features

 Employee Headcount & Gender Distribution – Provides an overview of workforce composition across departments and gender balance.